 Yep it’s good.
 When we’re in prison, there’s not much you can do, but this program lets the world see what you’re doing, so that we’re not forgotten.
 It passes the time, keeps me connected to our culture, and the way to stay connected is through our art and the stories behind them.

 The Torch provides support to Indigenous offenders and ex-offenders in Victoria through art, cultural and arts vocational programs.

 By embracing program participants as artists rather than offenders, The Torch provides an avenue to change.

-Indigenous Australians make up less than 3% of the Australian population but represent 27% of the national prison population.
+Indigenous Australians make up around 2% of the Australian population but represent 28% of the national prison population.

-They are 13 times more likely to go to prison than non-Indigenous Australians and Indigenous men are almost twice as likely as non-Indigenous men to return to prison within two years of release.
+Indigenous men are 15 times more likely to go to prison than non-Indigenous men and Indigenous women are 21 times more likely to go to prison than non-Indigenous women.

 The Torch has been delivering the Statewide Indigenous Arts in Prisons and Community Program (SIAPC) since 2011.
 The SIAPC Program is set within the context of the Victorian Aboriginal Justice Agreement and its focus is on the role of culture and cultural identity in the rehabilitative process of Indigenous prisoners.

 The Torch employs Indigenous Arts Officers to deliver the Program to Indigenous men and women in Victorian prisons and to support participants who are transitioning back into the community.